jdrmallari/jdrmallari.github.io/about.md

  * Greetings!
 My name is Janelle.
 I'm a penultimate year
  * IT/Engineering student looking for a part-time entry
  * opportunity in the IT sector.
 I'm accomplished in a
- * multitude of programming languages and data analysis as
+ * multitude of programming languages and data science as
  * well as possess the ability to grasp new concepts
  * completely and easily.
  */